lucascaton/enumerate_it/README.markdown

 ## Creating enumerations

-Enumerations are created as models, but you can put then anywhere in your application.
-In Rails applications, you can put them inside models/.
+Enumerations are created as models, but you can put them anywhere in your application.
+In Rails applications, you should put them inside `app/enumerations` folder.

 ```ruby
 class RelationshipStatus < EnumerateIt::Base